Boosting propagule transport models with individual-specific data from mobile apps: Materials and Methods

 The constants $c_{\mt{year}}$ and $c_{\mt{week}}$ are parameters controlling the amplitude and vertical shift of the weekly and seasonal cycles; the constant $c_{\mt{norm}}$ is chosen so that $\frac{1}{T}\sum_{t}\tau_{t}=1$.
 If the study period includes leapyears, $\tau_{t}$ must be adjusted accordingly.

-We estimated $\mu_{i}$ and $p_{ij}$ based on data on the anglers' origins and destinations.
+As the $2104$ trips in our dataset did not suffice to estimate the choice probabilities $p_{ij}$ for all $180,000$ pairs of localities and subbasins directly, we estimated $\mu_{i}$ and $p_{ij}$ based on covariates on the origins and destinations.
 To that end, we applied the framework of gravity models.
 Gravity models estimate the mean number of trips between each origin and destination as a product of (1) the \emph{repulsiveness} of the origin, proportional to the number of outbound trips; (2) the \emph{attractiveness} of the destination, proportional to the number of inbound trips; and (3) a decaying function of the distance between origin and destination.
 Repulsiveness and attractiveness are typically functions of covariates characterizing the origins and destinations.
 In our model, the expected outbound traffic of origin $i$ is given by the product $n_{i}\mu_{i}$ of angler count and activeness, and the expected traffic between origin $i$ and destination $j$ is $n_{i}\mu_{i}p_{ij}$.
 Therefore, the repulsiveness of origin $i$ corresponds to the product $n_{i}\mu_{i}$, whereas the product of distance decay function and attractiveness defines the choice probabilities $p_{ij}$.
 Let $d_{ij}$ be the linear distance between origin $i$ and destination $j$, and let $a_{j}$ be the attractiveness of destination $j$, measuring both the quantity and quality of fishing opportunities.
 Then,

 with the distance decay function $D$, which we define as

 The parameter $d_{0}$ is the half saturation constant, given as the distance at which $D\ap{d_{ij}}=\frac{1}{2}$.